The AI Search Visibility Guide for Science marketers

 • 3Write a definitive "what we do" paragraph on your website using the exact language you want AI to repeat.
 Keep it plain and specific.

 • 4Make your LinkedIn Company Page description match this exactly.
-LinkedIn is a primary source AI uses to describe companies.
+LinkedIn is one of several authoritative sources that can influence how AI systems understand and describe companies.

 Step 11